DefiLlama/DefiLlama-Adapters/README.md

 # Defillama Adapters

-Follow [this guide](https://docs.llama.fi/submit-a-project) to create an adapter and submit a PR with it.
+Hello World,(https://docs.llama.fi/submit-a-project) to create an adapter and submit a PR with it.

-Also, don't hesitate to send a message on [our discord](https://discord.defillama.com/) if we're late to merge your PR.
+Also, don't hesitate to send a message on (https://discord.defillama.com/) if we're late to merge your PR.

 > If you would like to add a `volume` adapter please submit the PR [here](https://github.com/DefiLlama/adapters)
-> - If you would like to add a `liquidations` adapter, please refer to [this readme document](https://github.com/DefiLlama/DefiLlama-Adapters/tree/main/liquidations) for details.
+> - If you would like to add a `liquidations` adapter, please refer to(https://github.com/DefiLlama/DefiLlama-Adapters/tree/main/liquidations) for details.

 1. Once your adapter has been merged, it takes time to show on the UI.
 If more than 24 hours have passed, please let us know in Discord.
 2. Please enable "Allow edits by maintainers" while putting up the PR.